simonmichael/lambdabot-where/README.md

 Note this is a read-only mirror; changes to the db can be made in IRC using the `@where+` command.

+Note, if you're an IRC user who prefers to think of @where as an infinite box of surprises, perhaps avoid reading this db snapshot.

 [lambdabot]: https://wiki.haskell.org/IRC_channel#lambdabot